Rutgers Scarlet Knights football: Scarlet Knights in the NFL

 The Scarlet Knights have had 3 players drafted in the first round of the NFL Draft.
-In 2010, Anthony Davis was selected 11th overall by the San Francisco 49ers, and Devin McCourty was chosen No. 27 overall by the New England Patriots and in 2009 Kenny Britt was chosen No. 30 overall by the Tennessee Titans.
+In 2010, Anthony Davis was selected 11th overall by the San Francisco 49ers, Devin McCourty was chosen No. 27 overall by the New England Patriots and in 2009, Kenny Britt was chosen No. 30 overall by the Tennessee Titans.
 An Associated Press All-America selection, Britt became the first player in Rutgers history to be selected in the first round of the NFL Draft.
-2010 also marked the fourth consecutive year that a Scarlet Knight has been taken on the draft's first day after Brian Leonard (2007) and Ray Rice (2008) were both second-round draft selections.
-Bolstering the Rutgers presence in the NFL.
+2010 also marked the fourth consecutive year that a Scarlet Knights player been taken on the draft's first day after Brian Leonard (2007) and Ray Rice (2008) were both second-round draft selections.
+In the 2024 NFL draft the Arizona Cardinals drafted Max Melton, he was selected No. 43 overall in the second-round, Isiah Pacheco was drafted No. 251 overall in the seventh round of the 2022 NFL draft by the Kansas City Chiefs.
+The Chicago Bears selected Kyle Monangai No. 233 overall in the seventh round of the 2024 NFL draft, further bolstering Rutgers presence in the NFL.

 Current NFL players who played for Rutgers

-As of March 11, 2023, there are a total of 12 Scarlet Knights listed on team rosters in the NFL.
+As of November 13, 2025, there are a total of 15 Scarlet Knights listed on NFL team rosters.